 Profile 3: Hyperlexia (Good D, Poor LC)

-What the teacher does: The teacher uses graphic organisers to help pupils make connections between different parts of the text.
+What the teacher does: The teacher uses graphic organisers to help learners make connections between different parts of the text.
 For example, they might use a concept map to link characters, events, and themes.
 They also explicitly teach vocabulary, pre-teaching key words before reading.

 Profile 4: Mixed Difficulties (Poor D, Poor LC)